Crypto-Forge-Labs/crypto-yall/docs/AI_ASSISTED_SETUP.md

 1. **Don't panic.** Most issues are easy to fix.
 2. **Trust the screen over the AI.** If the AI describes a button that isn't there, tell it exactly what you *do* see.
 3. **Refer to [USER_SETUP_GUIDE.md](USER_SETUP_GUIDE.md)** — the authoritative manual version, with the same steps in written form.
-4. **If you're really stuck**, contact Josh or the developer with: which step failed, your AI conversation, and any error messages.
+4. **If you're still stuck**, review the workflow logs and the troubleshooting guide, then ask for help using the step number and the exact error message.
+Never include private keys, passwords, seed phrases, or tokens.

 ---